mouldimus/notes/HTML_Concepts.md

 Inline (also written in-line) refers to code contained within the webpage.
 The opposite of inline is code kept in an external file (like a URL or an external style sheet).

 The `<span>` tag connects inline elements and provides a way to connect text.
 It literally spans (stretches across) a section of code.
-Here’s an example:
+Here's an example:

 ```html
 <p>